COVID-19 CHALLENGES AND CONSEQUENCES: Significant Improvements, but Infodemic, Mandate Resistance, and Burnout are Still Threats

 • Driving policies for multi-directionally integration of oral health and overall health.

-Download your copy of the whitepaper: Click Here
+Download your copy of the position paper: Click Here